Light Rail Across Lake Washington (East Link)

 See individual light rail pages for various issue updates.

-The City is also working extensively on a parallel, related issue: vehicle access to I-90 once light rail construction begins in June 2017.
+The City is also working extensively on a parallel, related issue: vehicle access to I-90 once light rail construction begins June 3, 2017.

 Outreach presentations about light rail mobility negotiations and construction impacts are underway.

 Check the mobility page for more information and dates.

 A series of public input opportunities occurred in September and October 2015; click here for presentation materials and summary comments from Sound Transit's Mercer Island webpage.

 The City held a community open house in November 2016 to update the public on ongoing negotiations with Sound Transit, WSDOT, and the Federal Highway Administration (FHWA), and to solicit input on future vehicle access to I-90 during light rail construction.
 Another community listening session was held on January 19, 2017.
 The City is also delivering presentations to any interested Island group interested in knowing more about light rail's arrival.
 Learn more about community meetings here.

 Sound Transit plans to hold its customary pre-construction outreach open house meeting early in 2017.

 The East Link light rail will run across the center roadway bridge between Seattle and Mercer Island, and will displace permanently all vehicle traffic onto the mainline roadways.
 Before that transition, WSDOT will install carpool/HOV lanes in each direction on the current mainline roadway of I-90, under a project known as R8A-Stage 3.